 For my masks, I used a piece of elastic ribbon designed for making hair bows for babies.
 I’d ordered them a while back for a baby shower, but didn’t end up using them.
 This elastic is working pretty well, as long the ends are “sealed,” which you can do with a little bit of fabric glue or by touching it against an iron.
 This elastic will melt, so don’t iron it!

-Download the Versatile Mask Pattern with Casings SVG File
+Download the Free Versatile Mask Pattern with Casings File under SVGs C287

 - Cotton Fabric cut to 12″ x 24″